ZoneMinder/zmNinja/docs/guides/FAQ.rst

 - Once ADB is installed, connect the phone to the browser (make sure you have allowed debugging on the phone menu - it should ask) and type in ``adb logcat >result.txt`` and try to start the app.
 A lot of logs will be generated.
 Please `email them to me <mailto:pliablepixels@gmail.com>`__

+- For iOS, use the method described in Case 1 above.

 Profile information storage related
 -----------------------------------